 If you are having problems with install or launching the LockDown Browser before the day of the exam, please see the Respondus Student Support Page or submit a ticket with Resondus for support.

-Your instructor is not tech support and UO's Information ervices does not offer support with LockDown Browser.
+Your instructor is not tech support and UO's Information Services does not offer support with LockDown Browser.
 Contact Respondus if you need help.

 LockDown Browser Student Instructions [New Quizzes]